eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.3 High-Level Requirements (HLR)

-The main goal of the HLR document is to provide recommendations for the certification of EUDI Wallets implementations in the short term.
+The main goal of the HLR document is to provide recommendations for the certification of Wallet Solutions in the short term.
 It outlines the high-level process requirements for certification.
 It also provides functional and process-related requirements derived from the Regulation, to facilitate certification.